 - Help an organisation speak with one voice.
 Omnichannel assumes that one organisation should have one consistent identity – no matter how, when, or with whom the conversation is happening

 - Use channels in harmony to mutually reinforce each other.
-Making channels work together and transition smoothly more powerful than channels working in parallel
+Making channels work together and transition smoothly are more powerful than channels working in parallel

 - Align, unify or integrate the systems, knowledge, data, and content.
 Everything that supports individual experiences should tie back to a common base of standards, guidelines, and facts that keep the conversation going smoothly and consistently

 - Omnichannel is an “über-trend” which looms behind many current buzzwords: digital transformation, content marketing, personalisation, adaptive content, multichannel, responsive web design, semantic content, structured content, “data lakes”, and more.
 As Jack Haber, VP of global advertising and digital for Colgate, said: “You have to have all these new channels play together, both on the planning side and the creative side.”